 If your customers like your content then they’re more likely to interact with you.
 What do you do when you’re mind blown by a captivating piece of content?
 You like it, share it and link it over to friends.

-Giving people information they love builds trust.
-As trust builds you gain more recognition.
+Giving people information they love builds trust; as trust builds you gain more credibility.

 That could be gaining followers, likes, shares or reviews.
 As your business grows you become a thought leader and authority in your chosen field.
 A prime example of a thought leader is US home improvement supplies retailer The Home Depot.
 They have over 150,000 subscribers on their YouTube channel where they offer home cleaning tips and DIY solutions.

 - How to replace a showerhead - 13k views